facebook pixel

 Share this article

-Users don't really read websites.
-They scan through until something catches their eyes.
-So it is a good reason to ensure that your website loads fast.
+Users don’t really read websites — they scan through until something catches their eyes.

-So let's start on how to optimize your website's speed.
+Now, let’s dive into how you can optimize your website’s speed.

 Minify your website's CSS and Javascript codes